BigCommerce SEO: The #1 Definitive eCommerce Guide Online

 Thankfully, eCommerce platforms such as BigCommerce have included SEO functionality to give online retailers a fighting chance to rank their website and product pages for a shot at traffic.
 Although BigCommerce has great “out of the box” SEO capabilities, it is recommended to go above and beyond what is offered in order to get ahead of the competition.

 For online retailer beginners with limited SEO experience, this is a perfect tool to get started, because of the interface, and there is a smaller margin for error.
-30% of all organic traffic comes from organic search, highlighting the ability of eCommerce sites to capture traffic for free with a good SEO strategy.

 There are two main ways to optimize your BigCommerce site for SEO.
 The first is on-page optimization, where you are optimizing your web pages for search engines, and then off-page optimization, where you are optimizing for external factors like backlinks and social media shares.